AlgTUDelft/SolvePOMDP/README.md

 * POMDPs can be defined using Tony's POMDP file format, and the resulting solutions are represented by alpha vectors and policy graphs.

 # Building from source #
 SolvePOMDP comes with a Maven project configuration file.
 In order to generate an executable jar file, you only need to execute the command `mvn package`.
 The required libraries will be downloaded automatically from the Maven repositories.
 You can also import the project in your Eclipse workspace.
+Note that the Gurobi library file has not been included in the libs directory.
+This jar file can be found in your Gurobi installation directory.

 # Executable binaries #
 For executable binaries and a step-by-step guide we refer to the webpage of SolvePOMDP: http://erwinwalraven.nl/solvepomdp.